Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMAndSSH/README.md

 ## Define Environment Variables

-The First step in this tutorial is to define environment variables
+The First step in this tutorial is to define environment variables.

 ```bash
 export RANDOM_ID="$(openssl rand -hex 3)"